SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    optional-expression --> postfix-expression ``?``

 ..
-Note: The fact that ? must be postfix when it's used for Optional is in "Lexical Structure", under the discussion of left/right binding.
+NOTE: The fact that ? must be postfix when it's used for Optional is in "Lexical Structure", under the discussion of left/right binding.

 ..
 TODO: Try to re-title.
 It's about chaining of optional operators,